PORT TOWNSEND FOOD COOP'S PRODUCT SELECTION GUIDELINES COMMITTEE

 THE CHINA PROBLEM PRODUCT LABELING THE UNACCEPTABLE INGREDIENTS LIST THE BASIS OF A BOYCOTT POLICY

-At the Choice Choices Forum, we demonstrated a prototype shelf labeling system intended to provide Coop Shoppers with easy to use information showing how the products fared when compared to their basic expectations.
-This effort addresses The Food Coop's Ends Policy A3 "" In the months since the Choices Choices Forum, the Coop's Product Selection Guidelines Committee has been developing and refining a matrix that could allow us - and other coops as well - to evaluate every product in terms of Nutritional, Social, Environmental and Criteria based on the Coop's adopted policies
+At the Choice Choices Forum, Joe Breskin demonstrated a prototype shelf labeling system intended to provide Coop Shoppers with easy to use information showing how the products fared when compared to their basic expectations.
+This effort addresses The Food Coop's Ends Policy A3 "" In the months since the Choices Choices Forum, the Coop's Product Selection Guidelines Committee has been developing and refining a matrix that could allow us - and other coops as well - to evaluate every product in terms of Nutritional, Social, Environmental and Criteria based on our own Food Coop's adopted policies.

 We are clearly NOT alone in this effort.
 Other Coops and many non-coop retail organizations including Home Depot and TESCO (one of the largest retailers in Europe) are already implementing product labeling programs.
 Many of these programs focus only on carbon footprint, but there is mounting pressure to integrate country of origin, conditions of production (such as Fair Trade or Sustainable Harvest certification) as well as more meaningful nutritional information than is currently provided by manufacturers.